Poll puts support for Scottish independence at 55%

 On improving the education system, 46% said the Government is doing a bad job and 35% said it is doing a good job.

-Responding to the poll, SNP Depute Leader Keith Brown MSP said: “I welcome this extremely encouraging poll that shows the majority of people in Scotland would back Scotland choosing a better future as an independent country.
+Responding to the poll, SNP depute leader Keith Brown said: “I welcome this extremely encouraging poll that shows the majority of people in Scotland would back Scotland choosing a better future as an independent country.

 “However, we do not take anything for granted and will continue to make the case to the people of Scotland of how we can build a fairer, greener and more prosperous nation as an independent country.”